Dr Enrico Dall’Ara, PhD

 - Chen Y, Dall'Ara E, Sales E, Manda K, Wallace R, Pankaj P & Viceconti M (2017) Micro-CT based finite element models of cancellous bone predict accurately displacement once the boundary condition is well replicated: A validation study.
 J Mech Behav Biomed Mater, 65, 644-651.

-- 2018-2021: In silico approaches for preclinical assessment of bone changes in osteoporosis and osteoarthritis studies (PI, research project NC3Rs, £352k)
+2018-2021: In silico approaches for preclinical assessment of bone changes in osteoporosis and osteoarthritis studies (PI, NC3Rs, £352k)

-- 2017-2018: Novel Assessment of the Osteoarthritic Hip Subchondral Bone: a Combined Experimental and Computational Investigation (PI, first grant scheme EPSRC, £101k)
+2017-2018: Novel Assessment of the Osteoarthritic Hip Subchondral Bone: a Combined Experimental and Computational Investigation (PI, EPSRC, £101k)

-- 2015-2016: Multiscale characterization of osteoarthritic subchondral bone: combination of microCT, elastic registration and microindentation (PI, research project Royal Society, £15k)
+2015-2016: Multiscale characterization of osteoarthritic subchondral bone: combination of microCT, elastic registration and microindentation (PI, Royal Society, £15k)